Teleshuttle Corporation Developing New Media Technologies

 Video

 These range from major Internet video sites like YouTube and Hulu, to specialty sites, to other providers like cable TV services (with both cable and Internet distribution).
-Most are currently free (typically ad-supported), but seeking to move to paid models.
+Many are currently free (typically ad-supported), but many are moving to paid models.
 Some charge now.

 Examples: